 So, what is going on?
-Across the country, citizens accused of DWI hire lawyers expecting that whether they are guilty or not guilty the courts will guarantee their Constitutional and legal rights throughout the process.
+Across the country, citizens accused of DWI look to hire Top DWI Lawyers expecting that whether they are guilty or not guilty the courts will guarantee their Constitutional and legal rights throughout the process.
 Guess again.
 Why is this happening?
-I have practiced law 22 years.
+I have practiced law 24 years.
 The answer is “the ends justify the means.”
 Judges ignore the Constitution and laws because they think the public does not care.
 The truth is the public does care, for many reasons.
 One of which, is they or someone close to them have been charged with a DWI (average of 1.4 million DWI arrests in the U.S. every year).

 I don’t support DWI.
 No one does.
-My clients accused of DWI don’t support DWI, but not supporting DWI does not mean we don’t support the Constitution and our laws.
+My clients accused of DWI don’t support DWI.
+But, not supporting DWI does not mean we don’t support the Constitution and our laws.
 Good people make mistakes.
-We all do, and when we do- an advanced civilization guarantees to its people basic protections and guarantees.
+We all do, and when we do make mistakes- an advanced civilization guarantees to its people basic protections.
 The common thread in this country is that our Constitution and laws are supposed to apply to everyone, no matter what charge they face.
 It is time for judges to follow the law.
 This means they must have courage.
 No American citizen wants a court that ignores our Constitution and laws.

 1. Sue the Pantego Police Department (their officer in my client’s case) when they used police officers to draw blood.

 2. Sue the Texas Department of Public Safety over their DWI surcharge program in federal court.

-3. Stood up to the civil lawyers of the City of Ft.
+3. Stand up to the civil lawyers of the City of Ft.
 Worth when they refused to give me the blood discovery on my client’s blood cases.
-They finally gave up after many hearings where judges shot them down by giving me what I am entitled to.
+They finally gave up after many hearings where judges shot them down.